newatoms/guides/get-clients/readme.md

 #### Archive

 Leads that have been closed, either by a sale or disinterest.
-Here you find all information gathered in the previous phases.
+Here you find all information gathered in the previous phases:

-This information consists of:

 * All information of the pervious stages
 * A note on how and why the lead has been archived.